Capital Punishment Essay for Students in English: 250 and 300 Words Samples

 Since time immemorial, mankind has opted for different methods of capital punishment.
 From hanging, beheading, and firing squads to burning, stoning, and poisoning humans have used every possible way to execute offenders.
 Methods can vary but all these have one thing in common i.e. inhumanity.

 Capital punishment, in all its forms, is considered barbaric.
-It is seen as cruel, savage, and a form of revenge, reminiscent of a bygone era where understanding and respect for human life were absent.
+It is seen as cruel, savage, and a form of revenge, reminiscent of an ancient era where understanding and respect for human life were absent.
 Some argue that these methods even involve physical torture.

 Owing to the controversial characteristics of this punishment option, the ‘Abolition of the Death Penalty’ has become one of the most prominent discussions in the United Nations.
 Besides, Human Rights activists and organisations also raise their voices against capital punishment.
 With all the ongoing debate, there is optimism that this inhuman practice might be done away with in the future.